Beta8397/virtual_robot/README.md

 An approximation of the FTC SDK's ElapsedTime class is provided in the time package.

-Several example OpModes are provided in the teamcode package, and are already registered in the opModeList.OpModes class.
+Several example OpModes are provided in the org.firstinspires.ftc.teamcode package, and are already registered in the opModeList.OpModes class.

 To use: